PanagiotisKots/PanagiotisKots/README.md

 👋 Hi there!
-I'm Panagiotis, a junior backend software engineer with a strong foundation in C-like languages, Python, and Java.
+I'm Panagiotis, a junior backend software engineer with a strong foundation in C-like languages and Python.
 My expertise lies in building efficient and scalable software solutions for various domains.

 💻 As a dedicated Linux user and enthusiast, I'm well-versed in system administration, shell scripting, and optimizing workflows for productivity.